Wrapped Origin Sonic (WOS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped Origin Sonic Historical Price

-According to the latest data gathered on Wrapped Origin Sonic live price page, the current price of Wrapped Origin Sonic is 0.587856USD.
-The circulating supply of Wrapped Origin Sonic(WOS) is 21.25M WOS , giving it a market capitalization of $12.42M.
+According to the latest data gathered on Wrapped Origin Sonic live price page, the current price of Wrapped Origin Sonic is 0.570121USD.
+The circulating supply of Wrapped Origin Sonic(WOS) is 21.00M WOS , giving it a market capitalization of $11.97M.

 The Wrapped Origin Sonic Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WOS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.